souvikroyc/oled_project/README.md

 <br><code>pip3 install luma.oled</code></br>
 No output on OLED display: Ensure the I2C interface is enabled and that the OLED display is correctly wired and detected (<code>i2cdetect -y 1</code>).

-<br>License
+<h3>License</h3>
 This project is licensed under the MIT License.
-See the LICENSE file for more details.</br>
+See the LICENSE file for more details.

-<br>Contributing
+<h3>Contributing</h3>
 Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or bug fixes.</br>
+Please open an issue or submit a pull request if you have any improvements or bug fixes.

-<br>Acknowledgements
+<h3>Acknowledgements</h3>
-This project uses the luma.oled library for handling the OLED display and psutil for system stats.</br>
+This project uses the luma.oled library for handling the OLED display and psutil for system stats.